Cellularity of KLR and weighted KLRW algebras via crystals: Sandwich cellular bases

 Hence, the two affine red $2$-strings are needed to block the two solid $2$-strings. \end{Example}

-As in \autoref{E:ConstructionAffineRed}, there are $n$ affine red strings of any possible residue, which are spaced far enough to the right so that they do not interfere with the steady strings in the diagram.
+As in \autoref{E:ConstructionAffineRed}, in general there are $n$ affine red strings of any possible residue, which are placed far enough to the right so that they do not interfere with the steady strings in the diagram.